StrangeBeeCorp/docs/docs/thehive/administration/status/create-a-status.md

     **- Visibility** (available since version 5.5)

-    Defines whether the status is displayed or hidden for users in cases and alerts.
+    Specifies whether you want to display or hide a status for users in cases and alerts.

     **- Stage**

     The stage linked to the status.
 TheHive includes three predefined stages—*New*, *In progress*, and *Closed*.
-Stages are hardcoded and can't be modified, deleted, or extended.
-Once a stage is linked to a status, it can't be changed.
+These stages are hard-coded and you can't modify, delete, or extend them.
+After you link a stage to a status, you can't change it.
 To assign a different stage, you must [delete the status](delete-a-status.md) and [create a new one](create-a-status.md).

     **- Value**

     The name of the status.
-Once created, the status name can't be changed.
+After you create a status, you can't change its name.
 To use a different name, you must [delete the status](delete-a-status.md) and [create a new one](create-a-status.md).

     **- Color**